Shukurat-Adekunle/Mentorness/README.md

 - **Data Analysis**: Practical application of data analysis techniques in real-world scenarios

 ## Acknowledgments
-I would like to thank the Mentorness team for providing this valuable learning opportunity and guiding me throughout my internship.
+I would like to thank the Mentorness team for providing this valuable learning opportunity.

 Feel free to explore the projects and reach out if you have any questions or feedback!

----

-Feel free to customize the description further to suit your style or to add more specific details about each project.